-The per capita income in Inverness in 2010 was $18,528, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $74,112 for a family of four.
+The per capita income in Inverness in 2010 was $19,087, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $76,348 for a family of four.

+Inverness is a somewhat ethnically-diverse city.
 The people who call Inverness home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Inverness residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Inverness include German, English, Italian, and Polish.